MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

     We will keep empty the **EnumFields.xml** and **EnumMethods.xml** files and update the Metadata.xml to define our transformations.

 1. Replace the existing **Transformations/Metadata.xml** file with the **Metadata.xml** file created at the previous step.
-In the properties window, verify that the file **Build Action** is set to **TransformationFile**
+In the properties window, verify that the file **Build Action** is set to **TransformationFile**:

     ![Visual Studio Metadata](walkthrough-images/visual-studio-metadata.png)

 1. Add the **bubblepicker-v1.0.aar** file we built in Step 1 to the binding project as a native reference.
 To add native library references, open finder and navigate to the folder with the Android archive.
 Drag and drop the archive into the Jars folder in Solution Explorer.
 Alternatively, you can use the **Add** context menu option on the Jars folder and choose **Existing Files…**.
 Choose to copy the file to the directory for the purposes of this walkthrough.
-Be sure to verify that the **Build Action** is set to **LibraryProjectZip**.
+Be sure to verify that the **Build Action** is set to **LibraryProjectZip**:

     ![Visual Studio Native Reference](walkthrough-images/visual-studio-native-reference.png)